andig/fritzapi/README.md

 **Note**

 `getTemperature` is not available on the FRITZ!Powerline 546E WLAN set and will always return `NaN`.

+`getDeviceListInfos` was named `getDeviceListInfo` in earlier versions.
+For consistency with the official Fritz!Box API the name has been changed.
+The `getDeviceListInfo` name is deprecated and will be removed in a future release.
+In general, use of `getDeviceListInfos` is discouraged as the equivalent `getDeviceList` function which returns an object interface instead of XML is easier to use.

 ### Fritz!DECT 200 and 210 outlet functions (includes FRITZ!Powerline 546E)